The Bloodline: Bloodline Civil War and addition of The Rock (2023–2024)

-The Bloodline at the 2023 Royal Rumble event.

 At the 2023 Royal Rumble event, Reigns retained the Undisputed WWE Universal Championship against Kevin Owens.
 Following the match, there was an in-ring segment where The Bloodline attacked Owens, handcuffing him to the ropes and beating him.
 Reigns ordered Zayn to hit Owens, but Zayn instead hit Reigns with the chair, turning face for the first time since 2017.
 The group then beat down Zayn.
 Meanwhile, Jey watched in disgust and left the scene.
 Jimmy appeared at Elimination Chamber and tried to assist Reigns in his title defense against Zayn, while Jey entered the ring and prevented Reigns from attacking Zayn with a steel chair, after the referee had been knocked unconscious.
 Shortly after, Zayn got up and attempted to spear Reigns, but inadvertently speared Jey.
 Reigns ended up retaining his title.

 On the March 6 episode of Raw, Jey showed up from the crowd during Jimmy's match against Zayn which Jimmy lost.
 Following the match, Jey appeared to hug Zayn before superkicking him, signaling Jey's allegiance to The Bloodline.
 The Usos and Sikoa assaulted Zayn before Cody Rhodes immediately rushed out to save him.
 On Night 1 of WrestleMania 39, The Usos lost the Undisputed WWE Tag Team Championships to Owens and Zayn.
 On Night 2 of WrestleMania 39, Reigns retained the Undisputed WWE Universal Championship against Rhodes after interference from Sikoa.

 On the April 17 episode of Raw, Heyman announced that Reigns had entered The Bloodline into a temporary alliance with The Judgment Day.
 Following Heyman's announcement, Sikoa beat the Latino World Order's Rey Mysterio in a singles match.
 Later that night, The Judgment Day and The Bloodline got into a brawl with Matt Riddle, Owens, Zayn, and the Latino World Order.
 On the first night of the 2023 WWE Draft on the April 28 episode of SmackDown, Reigns and Sikoa (with Heyman) were drafted to SmackDown as the number one pick.
 Later that night, The Usos failed to capture the Undisputed WWE Tag Team Championship in their rematch against Owens and Zayn.
 At Backlash, The Usos and Sikoa defeated Riddle, Owens, and Zayn in a six-man tag team match.
 However, tensions within the group further flared during the match and it escalated when Sikoa almost hit Jey with the Samoan Spike.